GNU epsilon -- an extensible programming language

 We sit.
 Between an half-muttered insult to her colleague and the next she asks me for my papers one by one, and checks each of them.
 She has to come back to her own work: fueled by adrenaline she's thorough but efficient.
 Last, I hand her my \textit{avis d'imposition fiscal}.
 She compares the address, looks at the date, and skims the rest. \textit{---Yes, it's perfectly fine!
 That---} labeling her colleague by a final one-word definition.
 She signs my dossier herself, overriding or simply ignoring the other's authority.
 I'll have to go pay the tax at the cash register, yes, right there on the left and yes, then I'm done.
 I barely have the time to thank her before she runs back to her desk.
 2.5cm \INVISIBLE{[We need more rage in the world.
 May her example inspire others.]} \end{quotation} To that blondish, forty-something woman who was working in a government building near Paris during the Summer of 2010, whatever her name is, I dedicate this work. \\ \\ May her rage inspire others to do the right thing. \begin{flushright} Luca Saiu, December 2012 \end{flushright}

 \UNNUMBEREDCHAPTER{Acknowledgments} At the beginning of it all, one day of March, I left the place where I was born, alone on my already old car loaded with everything I owned, headed for Paris.
-Not speaking the language at the time, I arrived in France as an awkward foreigner depending on others' kindness.
+Not speaking the language at the time I arrived in France as an awkward foreigner depending on others' kindness.
 Luckily many people were indeed kind to me.

 And soon enough I fell in love with France: to my eyes it looked like everything a good country should be.
 Yet, every time I expressed this enthusiasm (in English) to my first French friends, I was gently reminded that my vision was partial, my experience too limited.
-I was a naïf simpleton who hadn't understood anything yet.
-They used much softer words, \textit{ça va sans dire}, but that was the idea.
+In other words I was a naïf simpleton who hadn't understood anything yet --- they said it more softly, \textit{ça va sans dire}, but the idea was clear.

-My optimistic naïveté, the will of trusting strangers \textit{because it's the right thing}, is more of a philosophical choice of mine --- which is to say, isn't actually real.
+My optimistic naïveté, the will of trusting strangers \textit{because it's the right thing} is more of a philosophical choice of mine --- which is to say, isn't actually real.
 But for the rest I have to admit that those people, advising me to be more cautious in my judgements, were not wrong.